 The Internet has become an important service for the operation of modern society, as important as energy distribution, water supplies, transportation infrastructure, and telecommunications networks.
-The Internet is spreading into all the devices we use, our houses are becoming smarter and the cars with drive are connected.
-However, as the previous decades of office-based information technology (IT) has shown, if something is connected to the Internet it becomes a target.
+The Internet is spreading into all the devices we use, our houses are becoming smarter and the cars we drive are connected.
+However, as the previous decades of office-based information technology (IT) have shown, if something is connected to the Internet it becomes a target.
 Hackers probe the Internet to find exploitable weaknesses in the software and hardware that run the connected devices.
 This applies to the connected car, if a car is connected to the Internet then the car's systems need to be secure and able to withstand attacking attempts.
 This article explores automotive cyber security in the form of a timeline.
 It traces back from recent research into automotive hacking, to the beginning of the technology that enabled the emergence of the connected car.
 Reading this automotive cyber security timeline will provide a sense of the importance of vehicle cyber security research, and the technological advances that enabled the concept of connected cars.

 A List of Events related to Vehicle Hacking

-Car hacking has occured ever since digital electronics appeared in vehicles.
+Car hacking has occurred ever since digital electronics appeared in vehicles.
 Starting with chipping engine Electronic Control Units (ECUs) for more engine power and using laptops to alter digital odometers, through to researchers proving that unaltered cars can be hacked remotely over the Internet.
 This timeline, from the latest to the earliest, on car hacking looks at the key technologies and events that brought about the computerised car and how it can be hacked.
-If you have a suggestion for the timeline please send an email to email@example.com.
+If you have a suggestion for the timeline please send an email to firstname.lastname@example.org.

-January 2020 - Using an image projector it is possible to fool camera based Advanced Driver Assistant (ADAS) systems into believing a ghost object, road marking or a person is present infront of the vehicle.
+January 2020 - Using an image projector it is possible to fool camera-based Advanced Driver Assistant (ADAS) systems into believing a ghost object, road marking or a person is present in front of the vehicle.

 November 2019 - Using Bluetooth Low Energy (BLE) as a vehicle identifier can lead to privacy and tracking issues, so Have a Tesla Model 3?
 This app can track its location.